chenxcynthia/chenxcynthia.github.io/_pages/about.md

 <h4> About </h4>

 I'm a Harvard CS student passionate about building impactful products.
-I am a researcher at the [Insight and Interaction Lab](https://insight.seas.harvard.edu/) and a co-organizer of [Starutps @ Harvard](https://www.startupsatharvard.com/).
+I am a researcher at the [Insight and Interaction Lab](https://insight.seas.harvard.edu/) and a co-organizer of [Startups @ Harvard](https://www.startupsatharvard.com/).

 I've previously worked on backend software and AI infra at [Scale AI](https://scale.com), [LinkedIn](https://linkedin.com), and [Jemi](https://jemi.so/).
 I will be joining [Convex](https://www.convex.dev/) later this year.